sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. method:: AddBioUnit(biounit)

-    Add a biounit to the biounit list of an info object.
+    Add a bio unit to the bio unit list of an info object.

-    :param biounit: Biounit to be added.
+    :param biounit: Bio unit to be added.
     :type biounit: :class:`MMCifInfoBioUnit`

   .. method:: GetBioUnits()